Research

 That's the difference between a guard dog trained to bark at strangers and a person who chooses not to steal — not because they can't, but because that's not who they are.
 (This analogy describes generalization properties, not phenomenology.
 We make no claims about LLM consciousness.)

-In testing against BetterDAN (a mid-tier jailbreak prompt), RLLM-trained models showed 68.8% defense rate.
-Context matters here:
+In testing against BetterDAN (a mid-tier jailbreak prompt), our RLLM-trained model showed a 68.8% defense rate.
+Important context:

 • No RLHF, no safety training, no guardrails